asma010/taskManager/README.md

 ## Getting Started

 To use the Task Manager, you need to login.
 Once you have logged in, you can start adding tasks.
-Simply click on the "New Task" button to create a new task.
-You can enter a task description, set a due date, and add any notes or comments.
+Simply click on the "Submit New Task" button to create a new task.
+You can enter a task description, set a due date, and set its priority.

 Once you've completed a task, you can mark it as complete by checking the box next to the task description.
 ## Features

 Task Manager has the following features:

-- User authentication: You need to create login to access the Task Manager.
+- User authentication: You need to login to access the Task Manager.
-- Task creation: You can create new tasks, set due dates, and add notes/comments.
+- Task creation: You can create new tasks, set due dates.
 - Task completion: You can mark tasks as complete.

 ## Technologies Used